 Third-Party Open Source Software Projects: The OFA does not intervene between any open source contributor, whether at an OFA event or not, and the third-party project maintainers.
 Contributors are expected to submit software changes directly to the maintainer of the project consistent with the licensing terms defined by that project.
 Any OFA contributions to the third-party project will be submitted according to the license terms of the third-party project.

-OFA Initiated/Maintained Software Projects: The OFA may author upstream software projects.
-The OFA Board will select/approve:
+OFA Initiated/Maintained Software Projects: The OFA may host, sponsor or maintain community open source software projects.
+The OFA Board will select or approve, as appropriate:

 An appropriate OSI approved license (https://opensource.org/licenses)

-A method of copyright management (DCO, CLA, CA, etc.)
+A method of managing intellectual property in inbound contributions (Developer Certificate of Origin, contributor license agreement, etc.)

-Initial maintainer(s) of the project
+Initial individual maintainer(s) of the project

-Inbound contributions to the project will only be accepted from those who manifest agreement with the terms of the license and copyright management method selected for the project.
+Inbound contributions to the project will only be accepted from those who license their contributions in accordance with the terms of the license and contribution management method selected for the project.

-OFA Authored or Created Work Products
+OFA Authored or Created Work Products (Other Than Software)

 Contributions.
-Any communication (including oral communications) intentionally provided for the purpose of advancing an OFA work product will be a “Contribution.”
+Any written communication (including oral communications later documented in writing) intentionally provided for the purpose of advancing an OFA work product will be a “Contribution.”
 The entity (or individual, in a case where an individual is acting in an individual capacity) making the Contribution is the “Contributor.”

 Copyright license.
-When a Contribution is included (in whole or in part) in any work of authorship created in connection with OFA activities, the Contributor grants OFA a worldwide, perpetual, irrevocable, non-exclusive, royalty-free, fully-sublicensable copyright license to reproduce, create derivative works, distribute, display and perform the Contributions.
+When a Contribution is included (in whole or in part) in any work of authorship created in connection with OFA activities, the Contributor grants OFA a worldwide, perpetual, irrevocable, non-exclusive, royalty-free, fully-sublicensable copyright license to reproduce, create derivative works, distribute, publicly display and publicly perform the Contributions.
 Subject to the Contributor’s continued copyright ownership in their Contributions, OFA will own the copyright in any collective works, compilations, joint works or derivative works created in connection with OFA activities and will own the copyright in any works created by OFA.
 OFA will exercise its rights and license its own copyrights in a manner consistent with its non-profit mission.
 Except as otherwise agreed by the OFA Board, works of authorship (other than software) produced by OFA must be licensed under either a Creative Commons Attribution license (CC-BY) or under a Creative Commons Attribution-NoDerivs license (CC-BY-ND), with the appropriate license to be defined by the OFA Board.

 Attribution; moral rights.
 OFA will use reasonable efforts to abide by industry norms and to honor requests related to individual attribution.
 OFA reserves the right to attribute collaborative work to just “OpenFabrics Alliance,” however.
 Each Contributor, and each individual making a Contribution, waives any moral rights (or similar rights related to attribution or work integrity) to the maximum extent permitted by applicable law.